 The Kinsky Honeysuckle Tiara dates back to the 19th-century and is made of honeysuckle motifs in diamond, silver and gold.
 The honeysuckle designs are surrounded by a halo of diamonds, and each element is separated by a vertical floral design.

 This floral tiara belonging to Princess Angela has been valued at £1 million, costing £15,692 to insure each year.

-_Worn by Princess Maria-Pia to her wedding on 12 February 1955, t_he Savoy Ivy Wreath Tiara is made from a gold baroque brooch with a diamond and pearl stomacher belonging to Princess Maria-Pia’s grandmother, Queen Elena of Italy.
+Worn by Princess Maria-Pia to her wedding on 12th February 1955, the Savoy Ivy Wreath Tiara is made from a gold baroque brooch with a diamond and pearl stomacher belonging to Princess Maria-Pia’s grandmother, Queen Elena of Italy.
 Visually it resembles an ivy wreath when donned on the head of the wearer.

 We think this piece is worth around £500,000.
 As a result, it could potentially cost £7,846 to insure per annum.

 The Habsburg Fringe Tiara // Annual cost to insure – £5,492